-- 3. Section 196 of the principal Act is hereby amended by the addition to subsection (4) of the following paragraph: - "(g) to exercise such other powers or perform such other functions as may from time to time be allocated to it by an Act of Parliament.".
+- 3. Section 196 of the principal Act is hereby amended by the addition to subsection (4) of the following paragraph: - "(g) to exercise or perform the additional powers or functions prescribed by an Act of Parliament.".

 Substitution of expression in Act 108 of 1996